dimasadimo/DE03-Capstone-Project-3-taxi-pipeline-gcp-batch-streaming/README.md

 ## 🛠️ Notes
 - Ensure GCP credentials are stored securely in `config/`.
-- Rename or make new folder inside `source/csv` and `source/json` based on date you ran the program ex: `source/csv/2025-05-30`
+- Rename or make new folder inside `source/csv` and `source/json` based on date you run the program ex: `source/csv/2025-05-30`
 - Airflow is portable via Docker but may also be installed via other methods.
 - Use partitioning and incremental loading in BigQuery for optimized storage and query performance.